psamuels00/economist-print-covers/README.md

 **Notice**: You will probably want to modify the cron job, update.sh, to suit your needs.
 At a minimum, you will need to update paths to match the location of your project directory and credentials credentials for transferring files to a hosted service.

+Also, the update script assumes the name of your vm is "economist-print-covers".
+To make sure it has this name, shut down the vm and then execute a command like the following:

+    VBoxManage modifyvm economist-print-covers_default_1538802269797_55551 --name economist-print-covers

+...but replace the long name above with the name of your vm, which you can find using this command:

+    VBoxManage list vms

 ## Options